A world soccer tournament made for grandmothers

 UNIDENTIFIED GROUP #2: (Singing) We've travelled a long, long way to South Africa.
 We're finding it beautiful, the people and the place.

-LILLIAN ZULU: You know, I've got - my talent in football is the way I run.
+LILLIAN ZULU: I'm very - you know, I've got - my talent in football is the way I run.
 I'm very quick.
 I play like Messi, you know?
 (Laughter) It's a joke.

 BROWN: It's not really, though.
 Zulu is the captain of Team Zambia, and she is lightning quick.